johnbillion/wp_mail/readme.md

                user_request_action_email_headers
     Disable:   Unknown, may have to remove the admin pages entirely by removing _wp_privacy_hook_requests_page action from admin_menu hook

+### User confirms personal data export or erasure request

-### User clicks confirmation link in personal data export or erasure request email
+Sent when a user clicks the link in the personal data export or erasure request confirmation email (see above).

     To:        Site admin on a single site installation, Network admin on Multisite
     From:      WordPress <wordpress@host>